System Requirements¶

 -

-Docker Compose vs Kubernetes: Docker Compose runs all services on a single node and is suitable for production workloads at current mainnet transaction volumes.
-However, you cannot scale individual services independently.
-For horizontal scaling or high-availability deployments, use Kubernetes.
+Docker quickstart vs Kubernetes: Docker quickstart runs all services on one host and does not scale individual services independently.
+For horizontal scaling, high availability, or production deployments, use Kubernetes.